Gaseous Dynamical Friction: a Numerical Study of Extended Perturbers: Results

-Testing the convergence of results based on spatial resolution, via the number of particles, using runs GM64M13A01 to GM256M13A1, produces the same evolution whether we use $N=64^3$, $N=128^3$, $N=256^3$, or $N=512^3$ particles, in effect increasing the spatial resolution from $0.8r_s$ to $0.1r_s$.
-The bulk velocity and sound speed of these runs are identical, with only the particle mass changing, to maintain the same background density.
+Testing the convergence of results based on resolution, via the number of particles, produces the same evolution whether we use $N=64^3$, $128^3$, $256^3$, $512^3$ or $1024^3$ particles, in effect increasing the spatial resolution from $0.8r_s$ to $0.05r_s$.
+The bulk velocity and sound speed of these runs are identical, with only the particle mass changing.
+This maintains the same background density.
 This force evolution is shown in Figure \ref{fig:force_time_res}.
-We have therefore converged with resolution.
-The exact form of the wake also converges, showing the same structures at $N=256^3$.
+The random variation discussed above is effectively dependent on the ratio of the particle mass to the perturber mass.
+While the lower resolution runs show much greater scatter over time, they are broadly consistent with the higher resolution cases.
+The exact form of the wake also converges, showing the same structure at $N=256^3$ as at higher resolution.
+This corresponds to convergence at a spatial resolution of $0.2r_s$.
+This is roughly equivalent to 5 cells per gravitational softening scale in a grid based code.
 At resolutions below this, the resolution is too low to practically assess the shape of the detailed structure of the wake.
-The Lagrangian nature of the methods used here mean spatial resolution comparisons, to previous works on Eulerian grids, are not simple.
-The kernel lengths in a typical run are of order $0.1r_\mathrm{s}$, compared to 1 cell per $r_\mathrm{s}$ \citep{ja:sanchez1999}, or 5 cells per $r_\mathrm{s}$ and 6 cells per $r_\mathrm{s}$, in KK09 and BS13 respectively.
-All previous works considered here are run in 2D, while our own work uses full 3D.
-Similarly, using the GOPSPH solver, in the place of the GOMFM solver, also does not change our findings, so the differences in wake and force evolution are not unique to the GOMFM solver.
-Another crucial aspect of numerical schemes is the integration time-step.
-We test if the standard time-step could be the source of the mismatch by reducing the integration time step, by an order of magnitude.
-This is achieved by decreasing the maximum time step parameter of the simulation, to which the actual time-step is approximately equal, in this setup.
-This change does not have any effect on the evolution of the wake.

-On top of this, we produced a set of comparison runs using Gadget4 \citep{ja:springel2020}, listed as 4P512M13A01 and 4P512M13A1.
-These use identical initial conditions, and an identical simulation setup, to investigate if the force deficit found here is peculiar to GIZMO.
-Using the G4PSPH solver, we see exactly the same force evolution from both the original GIZMO and new Gadget4 results.
-This is shown in Figure \ref{fig:force_time_codes}, with the force from the Gadget4 runs shown in blue, and the original GIZMO results in orange.
-As before, the force evolution from the wake beyond $r=4r_\mathrm{s}$ matches the analytic prediction to within $5\%$, for $A=0.1$.
-The consistency of the results demonstrates that the mismatch is not unique to the hydro-schemes in the GIZMO simulation code.